-The current project finds opportunity in the byproduct of representational democracy; the election poster.
+The last project found opportunity in the byproduct of representational democracy; the election poster.
 Every two years, thousands of plastic posters are made, put up, taken down, and left disused.
 The posters contain political ideas for a short time, but quickly become a burden to their makers.
 Yet they could be seen as an abundant resource with the potential to also materialise ideas.

-We wish to use the momentum of the 2019 Danish national elections to encourage people to engage in politics parallel to party agendas by creating a physical platform for making, testing and participating.
-We invite actors of the Danish political scene to re-activate their used posters to create a temporary civic space.
+We used the momentum of the 2019 Danish national elections to encourage people to engage in politics parallel to party agendas by creating a physical platform for making, testing and participating.
+We invited actors of the Danish political scene to re-activate their used posters to create a temporary civic space.

-The built structure will arise during the national election of 2019 and will facilitate talks as well as material testing.
-The space will evolve through the workshops and as more material is acquired becoming a multicolored democratic mosaic.
+The built structure was built after the national election of 2019 and facilitated talks as well as material testing.
+The space evolved through workshops and became a multicolored democratic mosaic.

 An architecture of civic engagement and material exploration; politics through making.

-We re-imagine the election posters not as individual competitors for votes, but as collaborators, creating a collective space.
-Our aim is to bring together a multitude of individually represented candidates spanning the political spectrum, utilizing diverse aesthetic tactics whilst being contained in the rigid format of the poster.
-Through distortion, fragmentation and blending the parts will be woven into a new whole; from an aesthetic of the individual to one of the collective.
+We re-imagined the election posters not as individual competitors for votes, but as collaborators, creating a collective space.
+Our aim was to bring together a multitude of individually represented candidates spanning the political spectrum, utilizing diverse aesthetic tactics whilst being contained in the rigid format of the poster.
+Through distortion, fragmentation and blending the parts were woven into a new whole; from an aesthetic of the individual to one of the collective.

-Our objective is to collect disused election posters from various candidates and with them, build a pavilion at the political festival Folkemødet in June 2019.
+We collected disused election posters from various candidates and with them, built a pavilion at the political festival Folkemødet in June 2019.
 Folkemødet is a yearly meeting of people and politicians to debate current political issues, and strengthen democracy and dialogue in Denmark.
-It takes place in Allinge on Bornholm and this year will run from the 13th to the 16th of June, framing four days of intense dialogue around societal concerns with a special focus on the UN Sustainable Development Goals.
+It takes place in Allinge on Bornholm and this year run from the 13th to the 16th of June, framing four days of intense dialogue around societal concerns with a special focus on the UN Sustainable Development Goals.

-The design will fulfill three main goals: present structural, architectural and artistic possibilities of the posters, create a gathering point to host talks, and provide a sheltered working surface for workshops.
+The design fulfilled three main goals: present structural, architectural and artistic possibilities of the posters, create a gathering point to host talks, and provide a sheltered working surface for workshops.

 By-Works is Anne Arnbjerg, Levke Danker, Camille Filbien, Tom Joseph and Olympia Nouska